Executive Board Members

 Resources for the Executive Board of Student Organizations

 By becoming an executive board member of a student organization you will develop your leadership style and capacity, communication skills, and relationships with other students, staff, and community partners.
 You will have a unique opportunity to contribute to the intellectual, social, and, spiritual lives of students.
-Each cohort of student leaders is held to a high standard of performance and behavior by the Student Programs Office as they implement their own legacy of leadership.
+Each cohort of student leaders is held to a high standard of performance and behavior by the Office of Student Involvement as they implement their own legacy of leadership.

 A degree audit must be uploaded to the MyBC form below that that proves a cumulative GPA of 2.5 or above.

 Presidents and Vice-Presidents should be listed as the Primary and Secondary Contacts on each organization's MyBC page.
 Slect "Profile" and "Edit" to make these changes.
 Primary and Secondary Contacts will be used by the Student Programs Office to contact student organizations.